Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Geelong West - Hamlyn Heights has 100 active public transport stops, all of which are bus stops.
 These stops are served by 11 different routes that together facilitate 1,604 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents on average located just 204 meters from the nearest stop.
+The area's transport accessibility is considered good, with residents on average located 204 meters from the nearest stop.

 Frequently Asked Questions - Transport